ashwanijanghu/bower.json-spec/README.md

 *Recommended*
 Type: `String` or `Array` of `String`

-A one-per-extension array of entry points of module systems.
-If your package consists of fine-grained dependencies, you need to provide path to manifest file that imports those fine-grained dependencies.
+A one-per-extension array of entry points for module systems.
 You must select one module system per asset type.
 In particular you must choose JavaScript module system and declare it in `moduleType`.
+If your package consists of fine-grained dependencies, you need to provide path to manifest file that imports those fine-grained dependencies.

 While Bower does not directly use these files, they can be used by build tools.